dreamwhite/OC-Anonymizer/README.md

 # OC Anonymizer – remove sensitive Data from your config.plist

 ## About
-Python Script for removing sensitive Data from OpenCore's `config.plist` before sharing your Config/EFI folder online.
+Python Script for removing sensitive data from OpenCore's `config.plist` before sharing your Config/EFI folder online.
 It also changes some settings to default, such as: ScanPolicy, Custom Entries, LauncherOptions, etc. See details below.
-Basically it removes all those settings specific to your system and user preferences which may not be desireble to have on a different machine.
+Basically, it removes all those settings specific to your system and user preferences which may not be desireble to have on a different machine.

 ## Features